-Localize your donor experience in over 20 languages.
+Localize your donor experience into over 20 languages.

-Fundraise Up’s language localization features enable you to translate many aspects of the donor experience into the preferred languages of your donors.
+Fundraise Up’s localization features let you translate the donor experience into your donors’ preferred languages.

 |English (United Kingdom)||Portuguese (Brazil)|